stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

-If this happens, prefixing overloaded function names with their namespaces can often simplify things, as Idris no longer needs to try and disambiguate between functions based on the types alone:
+If this happens, prefixing overloaded function names with their namespaces can often simplify things, as Idris no longer needs to disambiguate these functions:

 ```repl
 Tutorial.Dependent> zipWith (*) (Dependent.(::) 1 Dependent.Nil) Dependent.Nil